apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 # Deploy Python pipelines on Kubernetes using the Flink runner

-[Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/concepts/overview/) acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
-With the operator, we can simplify deployment and management of Apache Beam pipelines.
+The [Apache Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/concepts/overview/) acts as a control plane to manage the complete deployment lifecycle of Apache Flink applications.
+With the operator, we can simplify the deployment and management of Apache Beam pipelines.

 In this post, we develop an [Apache Beam](https://beam.apache.org/) pipeline using the [Python SDK](https://beam.apache.org/documentation/sdks/python/) and deploy it on an [Apache Flink](https://flink.apache.org/) cluster via the [Apache Flink Runner](https://beam.apache.org/documentation/runners/flink/).
 We first deploy an [Apache Kafka](https://kafka.apache.org/) cluster on a [minikube](https://minikube.sigs.k8s.io/docs/) cluster as the pipeline uses Kafka topics for its data source and sink.
 Then, we develop the pipeline as a Python package and add the package to a custom Docker image so that Python user code can be executed externally.
 For deployment, we create a Flink session cluster via the [Flink Kubernetes Operator](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/), and deploy the pipeline using a Kubernetes job.
 Finally, we check the output of the application by sending messages to the input Kafka topic using a Python producer application.